bitnami/charts/bitnami/mysql/README.md

 <!--- app-name: MySQL -->

-# MySQL packaged by Bitnami
+# Bitnami package for MySQL

 MySQL is a fast, reliable, scalable, and easy to use open source relational database system.
 Designed to handle mission-critical, heavy-load production applications.